hidrain/hidrain/README.md

 💻 <a href="https://beta.ru/">Page of the mobile development site</a> — Creating the design and development in the style of the site, creating a custom form on JS and styled-components with integration with CRM and Google Sheets.
 Stack: Framer, Typescript, React, styled-components.

-👟 <a href="https://spshop-one.vercel.app/">Market for the sale NB sneakers</a> — SPA creating using axios requests to get products.
-Ability to add and remove products from the shopping cart.
-Ability to change the number of products in the cart.
-Calculating the sum.
-Opening a modal with products on mobile.
-Stack: Typescript, Redux-toolkit, RTK Query, React Router v6, styled-components, Axios.
-Architecture: Feature-Sliced Design.

 🔍 <a href="https://hidrain.github.io/frontend-trainee-app/">Search by users with filtering on the server</a> — SPA development with receipting users by axios requests, logic for sorting users by name and birthday closest to the current date.
 Search query filtering.
 Stack: Typescript, React, Redux Toolkit, React Router v6, React Content Loader, axios, styled-components, SASS.